smallpondtom/LiftAndLearn.jl/docs/src/manual/Options.md

 !!! note "Current Implementations"
     With the current version we have only implemented up to quadratic states and bilinear controls.
 We plan to implement cubic states (i.e., ``\mathbf{x}\otimes\mathbf{x}\otimes\mathbf{x}``) and linear-quadratic controls in the future, as these types of systems are observed in many applications.

-For such structures, use `sys_struct` struct to define the system.
+For such structures, use `SystemStructure` struct to define the system.

 ```@docs
-sys_struct
+SystemStructure
 ```

 ### Variable info